Our Wider Curriculum

 English and Maths skills are taught daily to ensure our children become competent and proficient learners.
 Our wider curriculum - Our World - allows the children to apply those skills in a variety of contexts with increased confidence.
 Reading is prioritised to ensure children access our full curriculum and leave with the skills to support them in their future lives.
 Mathematical fluency and confidence is key and concepts are embedded to ensure competency and are extended to provide challenge.
 Through our curriculum we endeavour to make our children successful users of a range of computing skills so they can embrace the social, cultural and economic opportunities that instant global communication offers.
 Homework tasks support and consolidate learning as well as providing challenging opportunities to explore, research and investigate further.

-Our curriculum is designed to give all pupils, including those with SEND or those with different experiences or starting points, the knowledge and skills they need to be independent learners and to be prepared for the next steps in their learning journeys.
+Our curriculum is designed to give all pupils, including those with SEND or those with different experiences or starting points, the knowledge and skills they need to be independent, confident learners and to be prepared for the next steps in their learning journeys.

 Our classrooms are bright, active places to learn; displays value achievement and working walls aid children through mapping the stages of a learning task, identifying the steps to success and key subject vocabulary.